medobarakat/Todo-App/README.md

 # Todo-App
-this is a Portfolio responsive Mobile App built with React js , React Native
+this is a Todo Mobile App built with React js , React Native

 ![screenshot](./assets/screenshot.PNG)